nategood/commando/README.md

  - We can access option values in an array via a flags name OR it's alias
  - We can use closures to perform validation and map operations right as part of our option definition

+## Command Definition Options

+These options work on the "command" level

 ## Option Definition Options

+These options work on the "option" level, even though they are chained to a `Command` instance

 ### `option` (mixed name = null)